-In a word facing a climate crisis and steep electricity prices, many of us are looking for more renewable, sustainable and independent sources of power.
+In a world facing steep electricity price rises, many of us are looking for renewable, sustainable and independent sources of power.
 So why choose solar energy, and specifically, solar PV?

 Let's look into each of these solar power benefits in more detail.